What is the Fast Tract Diet™?

 The Fast Tract Diet is based on a flexible “FP“ point system adaptable to a variety of dietary preferences.
 Each food is assigned a certain point value based on its symptom potential.
 The lower the points, the lower the symptom potential.
 Points can be also reduced by cutting serving sizes while enjoying foods that have higher point values.

 The Fast Tract Diet was created based on solid scientific evidence backed by extensive research on the latest developments in medical science.
-The Fast Tract Diet was presented at Digestive Disease Week in 2013 to give gastroenterologists a drug-free option to treat Small Intestinal Bacterial Overgrowth (SIBO) related conditions.
+The Fast Tract Diet was presented at Digestive Disease Week in 2013 to give gastroenterologists a drug-and-antibiotic free option to treat Small Intestinal Bacterial Overgrowth (SIBO) and related conditions.

 Who is the Fast Tract Diet™ for?